ria18405/Chat-ly/README.md

 **Errors handled:**
 *Server side:*
-● Binding error
+-Binding error
-● Listening error
+-Listening error
-● Accepting error
+-Accepting error
-● Socket error
+-Socket error
-● Sending and receiving error
+-Sending and receiving error

 *Client side:*
-● Connection failure
+-Connection failure
-● Sending and receiving error
+-Sending and receiving error
-● Trying to send messages to self
+-Trying to send messages to self
-● Trying to send messages to an undefined client
+-Trying to send messages to an undefined client
-● Input format other than SEND/ALL will throw an error message.
+-Input format other than SEND/ALL will throw an error message.
-● Missing argument in case of SEND command(eg. If client_number is inputted as a string )
+-Missing argument in case of SEND command(eg. If client_number is inputted as a string )